Guides

 Adding Blueprints

-Once you’ve set up the Core Blueprint, you can create Blueprints for specific types of objects, projects with objects, or groups of objects.
+Once you’ve set up the Core Blueprint, you can create Blueprints for specific types of objects, exhibitions, projects with objects, or groups of objects.

 Remember, every new Blueprint you create will already contain the fields from your Core Blueprint.